dvukolov/calibration-research/README.md

 # calibration-research
-Spring 2020 Research into Uncertainty Metrics and Calibration
+Spring 2020 research into uncertainty metrics and calibration, with a focus on (Bayesian) deep learning regression models